JasXSL/sTag/tags/Adult.md

-### Warning: This is an appendix of adult-specific tags.
+### Warning: This is an appendix to the PG tags, containing adult-specific tags.
 These are only useful if you're making an adult project.
-See the PG sheet for the major list of tags.
+See the PG sheet for the majority of the tags.

 Legend:
 - Category: The tag category.
 Tags follow the syntax `<category>_<value>`